MicrochipTech/RN487x-BM7x-Firmware-Upgrade-using-Host-MCU/README.md

 ## Replacing the Firmware text file

-* The default application will have the latest public released firmware (V1.40).
+* The default application will have the public released firmware (V1.28).
 * 	User can use the same application to flash the older or newer version of firmware my replacing the firmware file (rn487x.txt) that comes along with the application.

       - In the MPLAB project, The firmware file (rn487x.txt) is located at Host_DFU_RN-BM\PIC32_NVM\Applications\DFU_Demo